Lie algebraic invariants in quantum linear optics: Approximate state preparation

 \section{Approximate state preparation}

-Since the dimension of Fock space grows combinatorially with the number of photons, but the dimension of the linear optical unitaries only grows quadratically with the number of modes, most photonic state preparations must be impossible \cite{moyano-fernandez_linear_2017}.
+Most photonic state preparations are impossible \cite{moyano-fernandez_linear_2017} because the dimension of Fock space grows combinatorially with the number of photons while the dimension of the linear optical unitaries only grows quadratically with the number of modes.
 This limits the usefulness of the invariants to discard impossible preparations.
 Instead, we usually want to prepare states using some heralded scheme with a high probability of preparing the target state.

-It turns out we can relate the distance between invarians with the distance between states.
-This gives a necessary condition for approximate state preparation with linear optics.
+In this section we see how to relate the distance between states with the distance between their invariants.
+This gives a necessary condition for approximate state preparation with linear optics, including heralded preparations.

+Throughout this section, instead of working with the basis $\{O_i\}$ defined in \eqref{eq: basis image algebra}, we will work with an orthonormalized basis $\{O_i'\}$, so that the map

+is now an orthogonal projection onto the linear optical subalgebra \cite{PGM23}.
+To avoid excessive notation, we will also denote this projection with $\rho_T$.
+Working with orthogonal projections will allow us to use the Pythagorean theorem to bound the distance between the invariants.